Aquaculture in South Korea: Seaweed

 hijiki (Hizikia fusiformis), green laver (Monostroma sp.), daisima (Saccharina japonica), and codium (Codium sp.).
 The brown seaweed Undaria dominates algal aquaculture production, constituting 42% of the total wet weight.
 Gim, however, is the most valuable, making up 71% of the total seaweed production value.
 The production was estimated to be 217,559 tonnes in 2008 (wet weight) which is equivalent to more than 10 billion sheets of dried gim, making South Korea the world's largest exporter of gim.

-South Korea was also a pioneer of selective seaweed breeding, with government-supported research beginning in the 1980s and continuing to the present day.
+South Korea was a pioneer of selective seaweed breeding, with government-supported research beginning in the 1980s and continuing to the present day.
+Winter harvesting of seaweed takes place and the process of preparation involves repeatedly wetting and drying the seaweed.
+Jeonnam Province produced in 2023 approximately 78% of South Korean seaweed.
+In an endeavour to improve the international export price for South Korean seaweed, new systems of quality control and management were announced as being introduced in the province.
+South Korean seaweed was at the time sold for well under half the price of its Japanese equivalent.
+Sinan Bada Fishery Corporation operating on the Western Coast of Korea in Shinan County obtained in 2024 the first designation world-wide of sustainable seaweed certified both by the Marine Stewardship Council and the Aquaculture Stewardship Council.